freenas/freenas-docs/userguide/storage.rst

    installed to a new device and a saved configuration file restored to it, the GELI keys for encrypted disks will not be present, and the system will not request them.
+To correct this, export the encrypted pool with
+   |ui-configure| :menuselection:`--> Export/Disconnect`,
-To correct this, export the encrypted pool with Detach Pool, making sure that the :guilabel:`Destroy data on this pool?` is **not** selected.
+   making sure that the :guilabel:`Destroy data on this pool?` is **not** selected.
 Then import the pool again.
 During the import, the GELI keys can be entered as described above.

 .. index:: Scrubs